-Trenditest Application Drexel Defol (sodium chlorate) 1 gal of a 6 lb/gal conc.
-(6) Desiccant. maturity and 7 to Contact herbicide; thorough coverage required.
+Glyphosate Up to 2.25 lb ae See Remarks.
+Preharvest weed control.
+When seed coat turns white, at least 20 days after end of flowering on secondary branches.
+Apply with AMS fertilizer.
+Only certain formulations are labeled.
+Allow 7 days between application and harvest or livestock feeding.
+Refer to label for adjuvant use.
+A4-6 Drexel Defol (sodium chlorate) 1 gal 6SL (6 lb) Desiccant.
+After physiological maturity and 7 day PHI.
+Contact herbicide; thorough coverage required.
 Apply aerially at 5 to 10 gpa or by ground at 20 to 30 gpa.
 Most active with warm, sunny conditions.